DataONEorg/slinky/README.md

 As the service runs, an RDF dump will be continuously updated with the datasets on [DataOne](https://www.dataone.org/) which is accessible at the root of wherever the service is hosted at `/dataone.ttl`.

+## What's in the graph?

+For an overview of what concepts the graph contains, see the [mappings](/docs/mappings.md) documentation.

 ## Running

 Assuming you are set up to to use [Docker](https://www.docker.com/) (see the [User Guide](https://docs.docker.com/engine/userguide/) to get set up):